tHeStRyNg/GameOfLife/README.md

 # GameOfLife
-AI Generated Content for testing purposes
+AI Generated Content for Testing abilities and calculations for IT Planning

 **Game of Life Project README**